Madjac33/Unity-Cookbook/Chapter 1: Input System Package/input-system-package.md

         * Slow Tap: The control must be held for a certain amount of time in order to trigger the Action (for touch input devices)
         * Tap: The Action is triggered as soon as the control is pressed and released within a specified amount of time (for touch input devices)
     * Processors: A Processor receives an input value and returns a modified result.
 There are 4 types of Processors.
-        * Invert Vector 2:
+        * Invert Vector 2: The received Vector2 input's X and/or Y values will be multiplied by -1
-        * Normalize Vector 2:
+        * Normalize Vector 2: The received Vector2 input will be modified to have a magnitude of 1
-        * Scale Vector 2:
+        * Scale Vector 2: The received Vector2 input's components will be multiplied by a specified value
-        * Stick Deadzone:
+        * Stick Deadzone: Unwanted Vector2 input will be filtered out according to a designated threshold

 ## C# Scripts
 <p>Ensure that the proper library is linked</p>